mjanowiecki/bulk-blue-jay-docs/docs/workflow/9-update-digital-objects.md

 ## Preparation

 1. Create a new folder somewhere on your computer.
 In this example, I created a folder called `entitiesURIs` on my Desktop.
 2. Put all of your log CSV files for agents and subjects in the new folder.
+Do not include top containers.
 3. Find your `alreadyExistingEntities.csv` and also add it to the folder.
-4. Put a copy of your archival-object-template in your `helping-scripts` folder.
+4. Put a copy of your digital-object-template in your `helping-scripts` folder.

 ![EntitiesURIs folder](../img/entity-folder.png){ align=left }